ExcaliburZero/ExcaliburZero.github.io/_posts/2016-05-28-haskell-stack-travisci.markdown

 ```

 ### install
-In the `install` step, normally the project dependencies would be installed.
-However, I am not sure how this can be done with Stack.
-In Cabal you can do this by running `cabal install --only-dependencies`, but I have been unable to find out the equivalent command in Stack.
-Instead, the project dependencies can be automatically installed durring the build process.
+In the `install` step, the dependencies for the project should be installed.
+While Stack automatically installed the needed dependencies when building theproject, when working with Travis CI it is better to install them beforehand.
+Specifically, this allows Travis CI totell the difference between [a build erroring due to failed dependency installation](https://docs.travis-ci.com/user/customizing-the-build/#Breaking-the-Build) and a build failure due tothe project throing errors.

-By defualt, Travis CI [runs the following command durring the install step](https://docs.travis-ci.com/user/languages/haskell#Travis-CI-uses-cabal): `cabal install --only-dependencies --enable-tests`.
-However, since we are using Stack we do not want it to run that command.
-Thus we need to override the default `install` step.
-This can be done by giving a simple echo command in the install step, which doesn't do anything important other than overriding the default step.
+To install

 ```
 install:
-  # Overwrite the default installation command used by Travis CI
+  # Install the program's dependencies
-  - echo "Dependencies are installed by Stack in the build process."
+  - stack install --only-dependencies --no-terminal
 ```

 ## Chaching